Is this topic for you?

 What is osteoporosis?

 Osteoporosis is a disease that affects your bones.
-It means you have bones that are thin and brittle, with lots of holes inside them like a sponge.
+It means that you have bones that are thin and brittle with lots of holes inside them like a sponge.
 This makes them easy to break.
 Osteoporosis can lead to broken bones (fractures) in the hip, spine, and wrist.
 These fractures can be disabling and may make it hard for you to live on your own.

 Osteoporosis affects millions of older adults.
 It usually strikes after age 60.
 It's most common in women, but men can get it too.

 It's caused by a lack of bone strength or bone density.
 As you age, your bones get thinner naturally.
 But some things can make you more likely to have the severe bone thinning of osteoporosis.
 These things are called risk factors.